Lincoln I - Mark Alexander

 AK: The title of the 2012 first Bog exhibition in London was quoted after German sixteenth-century Christian mystic and theologian Jakob Böhme.
 Böhme introduced a cosmological system incorporating evil in its fallen state as part of a constant regeneration of the world towards a state of redeemed harmony.
-Yourcycle of paintings included adaptations of “Adam and Eve” after Paul Egell’s “Mannheim Altarpiece” fragment (1793-41), Durer’s “Paying Hands” (circa 1508), Jean-Francois Millet’s “The Sower” (1850), Van Gogh’s “Reaper with Sickle (After Millet)” (1889) and Caravaggio’s “Narcissus” (circa 1597-99).
+Your cycle of paintings included adaptations of “Adam and Eve” after Paul Egell’s “Mannheim Altarpiece” fragment (1793-41), Durer’s “Praying Hands” (circa 1508), Jean-Francois Millet’s “The Sower” (1850), Van Gogh’s “Reaper with Sickle (After Millet)” (1889) and Caravaggio’s “Narcissus” (circa 1597-99).
 What motivated your reception of Jakob Böhme, - again an unusual choice for a contemporary artist?
 And why this particular choice of motifs?
 The series feels a bit like a story of its own…

-MA: In reality it was only the title Ground and Unground ...
-The choice of images were made after working on the piece All Watched Over By Machines Of Infinite Loving Grace based on Bosch’s Garden Of Earthly Delights.
+MA: In reality, it was only the title Ground and Unground ...
+The choice of images was made after working on the piece All Watched Over By Machines Of Infinite Loving Grace based on Bosch’s Garden Of Earthly Delights.
 I set up a little conceit that within the garden there was a Bog and in it were these works.
-They were all, except Narcisssus and Adam and Eve, based around the notion of work: toiling the land, tending the garden.
-The idea that we are our labors.
+They were all, except Narcissus and Adam and Eve, based around the notion of work: toiling the land, tending the garden.
+The idea is that we are our labors.
 This led me to conceive of American Bog.
 I've always been interested in where things come from; was there always something, or do things come from nothing?
 There's a mystical tradition of absolute nothingness, which I alluded to in the title of my sunflower paintings: Via Negativa.
 The Negative Way.
 It's allied to The Cloud of Unknowing.88 It's the Nothingness from which the Blacker Gachet stares.
 I remember reading about that mystic philosopher, Jakob Böhme, having a name for this Nothingness, what he called ‘Unground’.
 That got me thinking about grounds that aren't grounds -- grounds that change things.
 A peat bog is like that.
 So it seemed to me a good title for a project all imagining an emptiness from which things emerge.

 AK: When you started thinking about your first show in New York (and for that matter in the U.S.) you moved the themes of the Bog series over to the super- or ultimate symbols of American culture and politics: Lincoln, JFK, Mickey Mouse, the American Flags.
 Was it again your medium-like creative thinking that made you feel these motifs strongly when imagining yourself showing in an American milieu?

 MA: When I moved back from Berlin, I was given a studio by Lynn and Evelyn de Rothschild, in Berkshire.
 It coincided with the start of the Shields project and the end of seeking the ultimate work.
 I almost, overnight, turned from looking inwards to looking out.
-So, back in 2008 I began thinking about America as my subject.
+So, back in 2008, I began thinking about America as my subject.
 The Bog in itself was unselective; whatever or whoever fell prey.
-This gave me an enormous freedom; there is no judgment in the selection of images outside my own aesthetic impulses.
+This gave me enormous freedom; there is no judgment in the selection of images outside my own aesthetic impulses.

 AK: The Freakes is a less mediated motif of the American Bog series, going back to the pioneers’ history.
 Can you talk about this more intimate painting?